Updated November 2025

 Student/resident responsibilities include all aspects of performance: technical performance, written and oral examinations, management of patients, and professional conduct and demeanor.
 Grades, therefore, reflect more than the passing of examinations and the successful completion of laboratory and clinical requirements.
 Demonstrated incompatibility with health professional obligations, ethics, and legal responsibilities represent grounds for dismissal from the program.
 Students are expected to:

-Final semester grade reports are available through the HUB website: https://myub.buffalo.edu/.
-Interim grades may be available from Course Directors.
-Because official mail is sent to the student/resident's permanent address, students/residents must maintain current address information with the University; addresses may be updated via HUB.
-Students can check their final course grades through the HUB website.
+Registered students will be graded based on policies of The Graduate School.
+Course specific policies are outlined in course syllabi.
+Final semester grade reports are available in HUB which can be accessed via https://myub.buffalo.edu/.
+Because official mail is sent to the student permanent address, students must maintain current address information with the University.
+Addresses may be updated via HUB.

 Comprehensive evaluation of all courses is administered at the end of each semester by the Office of Advanced Education.
 The purpose of this evaluation is to elicit feedback and constructive criticism for Course Directors in order to address course effectiveness.
 Students are expected to participate fully in this important process.
 Course Directors may also ask students to evaluate individual instructors at the end of the semester in order to address teaching performance.